holepunchto/pear-docs/howto/work-with-many-hypercores-using-corestore.md

 npm install corestore hyperswarm b4a
 ```

-Alter the generated `multicore-writer-app/index.js` to the following
+Alter the generated `multicore-writer-app/index.js` file to the following

 ```javascript
 import Hyperswarm from 'hyperswarm'